By Dana Ullman MPH, CCH

 NOTE TO READERS: All homeopathic medicines are listed by their Latin names in order for manufacturers and users to be as precise as possible on the original source of the medicine.
 Please note that homeopathic medicines are legally recognized as drugs (usually “over-the-counter drugs,” that is, drug that do not require a doctor’s prescription due to their widely recognized safety).
 Homeopathic medicines are most effective when they are prescribed for the unique syndrome of symptoms the sick person has, not just the name of the disease s/he has.
 Because of the need for this degree of precision, the more knowledge the user has on how to select the individually determined medicine, the better the results with homeopathic medicines.

 To determine the best dose and potency, it is best to get a homeopathic guidebook such as the one listed above as the original source of this information.
 The most popular homeopathic guidebook is “Everybody’s Guide to Homeopathic Medicines” but we sell this and many others here.
 We also sell some very practical and highly discounted home homeopathic medicine kits!
-Click here to see the choices for medicine kits, or fell free to CALL us to order them (or ask questions).
+Click here to see the choices for medicine kits, or feel free to CALL us to order them (or ask questions).
 We also recommend working to prevent acute respiratory conditions with Thymulin, and it can also be helpful in stimulating the body’s defenses when one already has a respiratory condition.